coding-saurabh/saurabhoml/README.md

 - 👋 Hi, I’m @saurabhoml, an engineer by profession but an artist by Heart.
 - 👀 I’m interested in creative and innovative ideas and beautiful minds.
-- 🌱 I’m currently learning MERN stack.
+- 🌱 I’m currently working on MERN stack.
 - 💞️ I’m looking to collaborate on MERN/MEVN stack, PHP and its frameworks.
 - 📫 How to reach me : follow me on insta: sau.rab.h